emotion-js/emotion/README.md

 ### Server-Side Rendering

-Server-Side Rendering in emotion currently only works in inline mode.
+Server-Side Rendering in emotion currently only works in **inline mode**.
 It's similar to [glamor's api](https://github.com/threepointone/glamor/blob/master/docs/server.md).
 For an example of emotion and next.js checkout the [with-emotion example in the next.js repo](https://github.com/zeit/next.js/tree/master/examples/with-emotion).

 #### extractCritical
 This returns an object with the properties `html`, `ids` and `css`.
 It removes unused rules that were created with emotion(it still includes rules that were inserted with `injectGlobal`).